tonethar/IGME-330-Master/notes/interview-questions.md

   <p id="content">???</p>

   <script>
-  // give at least 5 different ways to change the text of the above paragraph to 'Hello!'
+  // Give at least 5 different ways to change the text of the above paragraph to 'Hello!'
+  // Hint: use a variety of DOM methods, properties, and CSS selectors
   </script>
 </body>
 </html>